abersailbot/dewi/README.md

     $ git submodule update --remote

-This will update the submodules to the latest versions.
+This will update the submodules to the latest commit on the default branch.